jj1bdx/vim-freebsd-luadyn/README.md

 # FreeBSD vim experimental port for adding if\_lua

+* _Note well:_ as of 13-MAR-2014, this repository is frozen.
+If any Lua plugin related bug happens again, this repository will be reactivated.
+Always try editors/vim first, and do not forget to send the problem reports.

 * 28-FEB-2014: updated to editors/vim 7.4.192\_1 port r346444.

 * 25-FEB-2014: PR 186917 merged to editors/vim 7.4.182\_1 by Sunpoet Po-Chuan Hsieh.
 Thank Sunpoet!
 The master branch is a copy of 7.4.182\_1 port r345889.